Granular Data Clustering in Python

 Single / Complete Linkage

-from main import makeDendrogram, LinkageAlgorithmLoop, LinkageAlgorithm
+from src.main import makeDendrogram, LinkageAlgorithmLoop, LinkageAlgorithm

 # calculate d_min, d_max range